MichaelCurrin/docsify-js-tutorial/docs/README.md

 When you use _Docsify_ with its defaults or very simple tweaks, you get a pretty UI with menus, themes, mobile functionality and a cover page.
 Page loads are seamless in the app shell, as it is a SPA.
 These are things that take more effort and code changes or additions, if you want to do them with static-site generators. _Docsify_ also had documentation as its main purpose, unlike some other tools.

-There are some downsides like Docsify does not have static site support yet (which makes it weak for SEO rankings) and there are only 4 themes, which are just color scheme changes.
+There are some downsides like _Docsify_ does not have static site support yet (which makes it weak for SEO rankings) and there are only 4 themes, which are just color scheme changes.
 And the dark one doesn't have good contrast for certain things.

 ![icon](_media/docs_brackets.png)

-This great [article](https://dev.to/evilmartians/keeping-oss-documentation-with-docsify-lefthook-and-friends-11e5) on dev.to covers a journey from README to Wiki to Jekyll and finally Docsify, if you are interested to compare those.
+This great [article](https://dev.to/evilmartians/keeping-oss-documentation-with-docsify-lefthook-and-friends-11e5) on dev.to covers a journey from README to Wiki to Jekyll and finally _Docsify_, if you are interested to compare those.

 ## Resources